cx-language/cx/docs/language-overview.md

 }
 ```

-Math support includes constants such as Pi, and math functions can be evaluated at
+Math support includes constants such as Pi:
-compile time:

 ```cs
 void main() {